zng-ui/zng/crates/cargo-zng/README.md

   -s, --set [<SET>...]
           Set a template value

-          Templates have a `.zng-template` file that defines the possible options.
+          Templates have a `.zng-template/keys` file that defines the possible options.

   -k, --keys
           Show all possible values that can be set on the template